Paint A Gum Tree Butt

 See here how to paint a gum tree butt with a few brushstrokes.

-With a pale background we paint a gum tree butt into the dark foreground and create a feeling of great distance between the gum tree and the horizon.
+We first paint a pale background, then the darker foreground and create a feeling of great distance between the gum tree and the horizon.

 When painting this paint a gum tree butt exercise, we deliberately go about painting your distant tones in white with a small amount of added color.
 Then paint your foreground in full color with a small amount of white added where needed.